 In 1847, before Cragside was built, the Elswick works were established for the production of Armstrong’s hydraulic cranes.
-This modest stretch of the River Tyne soon became the epicentre of North East industry, employing over 20,000 men and expanding into shipbuilding, armament and locomotive production.
+This modest stretch of the River Tyne soon became the epicentre of North East industry, expanding into shipbuilding, armament and locomotive production.

 From 21 April, explore women's contribution to industry over the past 100 years

 Women of industry: Industrial innovation? will explore the changing role of women in industry using the Elswick work factories as a backdrop, around the time of major societal shift; the First World War and the passing of law granting some women the right to vote.